 Household tips for cooling

-Smaller, simpler steps can also help keep your home cooler in summer:
+Simple steps to help keep your home cooler in summer:

-• Switch off and avoid using unnecessary appliances, especially any that generate heat.
+• Switch off unnecessary appliances, especially any that generate heat.
 For example, chargers, televisions, computers, and lights with warm bulbs.

 • Use lighter coloured materials around the house.
 Dark colours absorb more light and radiate it as heat.
 The same applies for your roof.
 So consider lighter colours when replacing or repainting it.